JAMES F. DOUGHTY SCHOOL

 Student and Program Recognitions

-- The school musical was a great success and featured 40 students.
+- The school musical was, “You’re a Good Man, CHARLIE BROWN”, and featured 30 students.

 - 52% of parents attended the parent/teacher conferences.